 Auditor general to begin review of Pittsburgh Public Schools

-No one from the school district attended the announcement in the Mayor's Office.
+No one from the school district attended the press conference.